kammieHui/Bike-Sharing-in-San-Francisco/README.md

 - <b>Line Charts with Slicer</b> - Hourly bikes availability across different stations and days of the week

 ## 💡 Key Insights
-- Some of the Station are significantly underused compared to others.
+- 🚲 Some stations are heavily underused, indicating a potential for reallocation
-- Most Popular Ride duration is around 5 - 20 mins.
+-	⏱️ Most popular ride duration is 5–20 minutes
-- Annual/30-day subscribers account for the majority of rides — 7 to 8 times more than 24–72 hour users.
+- 👥 Subscribers (30-day/annual) account for 7–8x more rides than short-term customers
-- Around half of the bikes are heavily underutilized compared to the other half.
-Some individual bikes are heavily used.
-Further investigation may help optimize bike distribution and increase lifespan.
+- 🔧 Roughly half of the bikes are underutilized, while others are overused
-- Peak bike availability hours vary across stations.
-While no clear pattern is concluded, observing station-level trends may support more strategic resource planning.
+-	⏰ Peak availability hours vary across stations — individualized planning could optimize distribution

 ## 📎 Files Included
 - `queries.sql`: SQL scripts used in BigQuery